Project Title: The Generational Spectrum: Navigating Workplace Diversity

 Solution

-Below, you’ll find a carousel of images that shows how the course brings generational diversity to life through story-driven scenarios, interactive character insights, and reflection tools—all connecting the learning back to real workplace situations.
+Below, you’ll find a carousel of images that illustrates how the course brings generational diversity to life through story-driven scenarios, interactive character insights, and reflection tools.
+You can also experience the eLearning course by selecting “Open Course” at the bottom of the page.

 Curious how it works?
 Click here to navigate the asynchronous portion of the Generational Diversity course.